kmr-ankitt/szare/README.md

 ## Quick Installation

+- _Currently only Supports Linux systems 🐧_

-Ensure that npm is installed on your system.
+- _Ensure that nodejs is installed on your system._

 To install Szare, run the following command: